LearnOnDemandSystems/docs/lod/lod-lab-developers/lab-instance-sharing.md

+---
+title: "Lab Instance Sharing"
+description: "Lab Instance Sharing allows multiple users to work together in a lab profile at the same time. "
+isPublished: true
+---

 # Lab Instance Sharing

 Lab Instance Sharing allows multiple users to work together in a lab profile at the same time.
 This may add to your efficiency as different users can simultaneously work on tasks.
 For example, a lab developer can email a link to another user to work on a lab (see Figure 1 for the lab developer and user relationship).
 When sending a link, the lab developer simply sets permissions for the user and when their access expires.
 The lab developer retains ownership of the lab.